SzymonMatynia/SzymonMatynia/README.md

 - ☕️ I have 5y+ experience in Software Engineering.
 - 👨‍💻 I’m currently working as a Software Developer (Frontend) at Heyconnect GmbH.
 - 🔭 I’m currently learning Swift & iOS development and Spanish.
-- 🛠️ My tech stack consists of: JavaScript, React, TypeScript, Tailwind, Node.js, NestJS, AWS, Playwright.
+- 🛠️ My tech stack consists of: JavaScript, React, TypeScript, Tailwind, Node.js, NestJS, AWS, Playwright, Puppeteer.
 - 📚 My favorite libraries are: <a href="https://ui.shadcn.com" target="_blank">shadcn/ui</a> and <a href="https://tanstack.com" target="_blank">Tanstack's</a>
 - 🚀 I like to create clean, reusable and accessible components in React.